atlantidezign/copyman/docs/USAGE.md

 - **Tree Diffs** to enable the Diffs Display in the tree view (when Split Screen is enabled), for visual friendly comparison of Source and Destination #1 folders.
 Default true.
 - **Maintain Logs** to choose if to record application logs in memory.
 Can be exported to file with **Export Logs** button, and cleaned with **Clear Logs** button.
 Default false.
 - **Load not Copy-related Options** to choose if to load also not Copy-related Options from Task Snapshots.
 Default false.
+- **Drive Speed** the approx speed in MB/s of drive, for tolerance in comparisons for modified datetime.
+Default 50 MB/s.

 ---